e18e/framework-tracker/packages/docs/src/content/docs/methodology.md

 - The Astro islands use React because it was Astro's most popular UI framework integration at the time this methodology was written, representing 23% of projects according to the Astro team (15/07/2026).
+- Solid does not use its native `A` navigation element as it is being deprecated and only kept in currently as a convenience.
+Their docs have been updated to reflect this [GitHub PR](Detail links use each framework's default production ).
+Note update to docs page once this PR has been merged.

 ### Server Side Rendered Tests